Health and Wellness

 - Financing a Culture of Health: How Cities are Using Innovative Financing Approaches to Improve Health & Well-Being

 - Health Data for City Leaders: Where to Find It, How to Use It, and Why It’s Important

 - A Level Playing Field: Addressing City Issues through the Lens of Equity

 - Thriving Cities: Building a Culture of Health Where We Live, Learn, Work and Play

-To read our Health and Wellness Backgrounder, click here.
+To read our Education and Health Backgrounder, click here.

 With support from the Robert Wood Johnson Foundation, we established the Learning Collaborative on Health Disparities.
 The purpose of this collaborative is to develop and frame emerging local models to reduce childhood obesity-related health disparities.

 Let’s Move!
 Cities, Towns and Counties (LMCTC) is a key part of First Lady Michelle Obama's Let’s Move! initiative.
 Through LMCTC, we help local elected officials develop long-term and sustainable strategies to promote healthy eating and increased physical activity in their communities.